sccnlab/E-DFE/README.md

 ### Facial animation generation
 1. Change the Base in /facial_animation/makehuman_face.py to your directory you want to save.
 2. Make sure the directory in np.load is directing to the location of prediction file.
-3. In MakeHuman, go to modeling/FACSHuman0.1, set Full face camera view
+3. In MakeHuman, go to modeling/FACSHuman0.1 and set Full face camera view
 4. Copy the code to MakeHuman software /Utilities/Scripting.
 For changing the identities of facial animation, [refer here](change_identities.md)
 5. Execute the code in /Utilities/Execute.
 6. For better eyebrow animation, run /facial_animation/makehuman_face.py (change the input_directory to your saved direction in makehuman_face.py, set your new custom saved directory, and remove .DS_Store if you have one).